 The bad news?
-All women are at risk for an emotional health condition around pregnancy and childbirth.
-Even with few or no risk factors a woman can develop anxiety or depression.
+All parents are at risk for an emotional health condition around pregnancy and childbirth.
+Even with few or no risk factors a parent can develop a Perinatal Mood and Anxiety Disorder.
 However, there are some factors known to greatly increase risk and can be reduced through planning and extra support when possible.

 The risk increases if: